adamcread/durham-nukem/README.md

 ## Running the game

-1. Open the command line and `cd` into this repository, `durjam`.
+1. Open this directory in the command line, e.g. by `cd durham-nukem`.

 2. Start a server, e.g. by `python -m SimpleHTTPServer`.

-3. Open your browser and load "localhost:8000".
+3. Open your browser and load the port on which the server is hosted, e.g. on "localhost:8000".

-5. Play the game and enjoy!
+4. Play the game and enjoy!

 ## Controls